huaminghuangtw/Evergreen-Notes/Permanent-Notes/Push your limits.md

 > _“You cannot swim for new horizons until you have courage to lose sight of the shore.” — William Faulkner_

-> _“They are born, then put in a box; they go home to live in a box; they study by ticking boxes; they go to what is called 'work' in a box, where they sit in their cubicle box; they drive to the grocery store in a box to buy food in a box; they go to the gym in a box to sit in a box; they talk about thinking 'outside the box'; and when they die they are put in a box.
+> _“They are born, then put in a box; they go home to live in a box; they study by ticking boxes; they go to what is called ‘work’ in a box, where they sit in their cubicle box; they drive to the grocery store in a box to buy food in a box; they go to the gym in a box to sit in a box; they talk about thinking ‘outside the box’; and when they die they are put in a box.
 All boxes, Euclidean, geometrically smooth boxes.” — [@talebBedProcrustesPhilosophical2016]_

 > _“At the end of the day, we can endure much more than we think we can.” — Frida Kahlo_

 > _[“Sometimes it takes a heartbreak to shake us awake & help us see we are worth so much more than we're settling for.” — Mandy Hale, The Single Woman–Life, Love, and a Dash of Sass: Embracing Singleness with Confidence](https://www.goodreads.com/quotes/862014-sometimes-it-takes-a-heartbreak-to-shake-us-awake)_

-> _“Don't let your imagination be crushed by life as a whole.
-Don't try to picture everything bad that could possibly happen.
+> _“Don’t let your imagination be crushed by life as a whole.
+Don’t try to picture everything bad that could possibly happen.
 Stick with the situation at hand, and ask, “Why is this so unbearable?
-Why can't I endure it?” — [@markaurelMeditations2006]_
+Why can’t I endure it?” — [@markaurelMeditations2006]_

-> _“Pain is neither unbearable nor unending, as long as you keep in mind its limits and don't magnify them in your imagination.” — [@markaurelMeditations2006]_
+> _“Pain is neither unbearable nor unending, as long as you keep in mind its limits and don’t magnify them in your imagination.” — [@markaurelMeditations2006]_

 > _["Believe in your infinite potential.
 Your only limitations are those you set upon yourself." — Roy T. Bennett, The Light in the Heart](https://www.goodreads.com/quotes/7721794-believe-in-your-infinite-potential-your-only-limitations-are-those)_

 > _“You are in danger of living a life so comfortable and soft, that you will die without ever realizing your true potential.” — [@gogginsCantHurtMe2018]_

-> _“Ask how something can be done rather than say it can't be done.” — Bo Bennett_
+> _“Ask how something can be done rather than say it can’t be done.” — Bo Bennett_

 > _“We ought to walk through the rooms of our lives not looking for flaws, but looking for potential.” — Ellen Goodman_